Merrick and Rosso

-Merrick and Rosso were an Australian comedy duo, composed of Merrick Watts (Merrick) and Tim Ross (Rosso).
+Merrick and Rosso were an Australian comedy duo active from 1996 to 2009, composed of Merrick Watts (Merrick) and Tim Ross (Rosso).
 The duo began in stand up comedy, and first came together when they teamed up for what was intended to be a one-off comedy show in 1996.
 They are best known for their syndicated radio programs, TV shows, stand up comedy tours, comedy DVDs and books.

-Radio
+Radio program

-Merrick and Rosso first came to prominence performing a weekly guest spot on the drive-time program on Triple J radio in 1998.
+Merrick and Rosso first came to prominence on radio Triple J performing a weekly guest spot on the drive-time program in 1998.
 They became full-time presenters for that segment for the next two years; regulars on their show included Myf Warhurst and Peter Helliar.

 In 2001, they moved to newly launched commercial radio station Nova 96.9 for the breakfast radio shift (6am to 9am).
 They remained in this time slot from the station's launch until the show's end.
 Sami Lukis at one time served as a co-host until she moved to Brisbane at the end of 2007.
 In 2008, actress Kate Ritchie began to co-host the show.

 In 2009, previous co-host Lukis started co-hosting a breakfast program on Triple M in Sydney, directly competing with Merrick and Rosso.
 On 10 November 2009, Ross announced his impending departure from the Merrick, Rosso & Kate breakfast show.
 Ritchie also announced her departure from the show, while Watts planned to continue on radio.
 Ross's departure ended an 11-year radio partnership with Watts.
 Merrick and Rosso's final radio show as a duo on Nova 969 took place on 4 December 2009.
 Tributes were paid to them by comedians including Peter Helliar and Judith Lucy, as well as celebrities such as Tom Williams and Ray Hadley.
 Snippets of the duo's favourite prank calls were played, as well as an audio montage of highlights from the past nine years.

-Television
+Television programs

 Their first foray into television was a short-lived pay TV show, Planet Merrick and Rosso (later known as Super Planet Merrick and Rosso) on The Comedy Channel.
 In 2003 their television show Merrick and Rosso Unplanned debuted on the Nine Network, based on the antiformat established by Baddiel and Skinner Unplanned in the UK.
 It featured comedy, chat and audience interaction which ran for three seasons.
 In 2005, Merrick and Rosso starred in the television series The B Team on Network Ten.
 On 7 July 2007 they presented at Live Earth.

 Merrick Watts has also appeared in the comedy series The Hollowmen and Thank God You're Here.
 In 2008, the duo starred in a new comedy series, The Merrick & Rosso Show on The Comedy Channel.
 He has also appeared as Marty Johnstone, a New Zealand drug dealer who was originally the leader of the Mr Asia drug syndicate in the hit series Underbelly: A Tale of Two Cities.